 - Early Follow-Ups: 30-45 day intervals to intercept new breeders

-- Quarterly Maintenance: Ongoing monitoring and prevention
+- Tri-Annual Maintenance (Three Times Per Year): Ongoing monitoring and prevention

 Learn more in our Ultimate Guide to Rodent Control.